apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Press Conference: Head Coach Brandon Staley Postgame Press Conference vs. Raiders**
+**New COVID-19 variant JN.1 is spreading fast.
+How to protect yourself,**

-You can read more about it [here](https://www.chargers.com/video/head-coach-brandon-staley-postgame-press-conference-vs-raiders-week-15-2023).
+You can read more about it [here](https://www.usatoday.com/story/news/health/2023/12/13/new-covid-variant-jn-1-spreading/71891879007/).

 ## Requirements
 - Python 3.8